Alibaba to buy remaining shares in food delivery app Ele.me

 Ele.me will continue to operate under its own brand following the acquisition, said Alibaba, but will combine some functionalities with Koubei.

-As part of the deal Alibaba will install Alibaba Vice President Wang Lei as chief executive at Ele.me, while the current chief executive and founder of Ele.me will become chairman and serve as a special advisor to Alibaba on new retail strategies.
+As part of the deal Alibaba will install Alibaba vice president Wang Lei as chief executive at Ele.me, while the current chief executive and founder of Ele.me will become chairman and serve as a special adviser to Alibaba on new retail strategies.
+REUTERS